 - Safe medications and dietary supplements.
 Certain medications, vitamins and herbal products can interact dangerously with warfarin.
-These include some over-the-counter pain relievers, cold medicines, stomach remedies or multivitamins, as well as garlic, ginkgo and green tea products.
+These include some pain relievers, cold medicines, stomach remedies or multivitamins, as well as garlic, ginkgo and green tea.

-- Write down key personal information, including any major recent events or changes in your life.
+- Key personal information, including major recent events or changes in your life

 - What's the most likely cause of my symptoms?